7 min read

 Here is some technology you should consider for your municipality when taking action to improve your disaster preparedness:

 The significant increase in severe natural disasters in recent years has proven that local governments and communities need to be prepared.
-CERTs are an integral aspect of that preparation.
+Community Emergency Response Teams are an integral aspect of that preparation.
 Consider what your community needs to be educated on such as local risks, recruit volunteers, and work with community-members to be as prepared for a disaster as possible.

 To learn more about how cloud-based government management software can help with resilience and disaster preparedness, schedule a consultation.